 Lisa Bellamy, Development Research Analyst

 Lisa served as Director of Institutional Advancement Research at Yeshiva University for eight years.
 She was previously an investigative analyst at Thacher Associates and Nardello Schwartz, where she researched individuals and companies for litigation, government matters and due diligence.
 She was also a litigation database support specialist with Sullivan & Cromwell.
 Early in her career, she was an editorial associate at the Foundation Center.

 Throughout her career, Lisa has trained both researchers and non-researchers, and is currently a creative writing faculty member at The Writers Studio.
 She graduated from Princeton University.

 For over ten years, Kim has worked with a variety of organizations in the non-profit sector as a fundraiser in individual and institutional giving, event planning and management, and database management.
 She is a graduate of Hobart and William Smith Colleges.

-Zack Adams, Development Associate
+Zack Adams, Communications and Development Associate

 Zack Adams handles marketing materials, donor database upkeep, social media and digital outreach, and created and maintains the Haiti Episcopal Database.
 Adams received his BA with a double-major in International Studies and Political Science from Macalester College in 2007 and an MA in International Peace and Conflict Resolution from American University in 2011.